SaiKrishna-333/MINIPROJECTNEW/DIGILOCKER_INTEGRATION.md

 # 🔐 DigiLocker API Integration - Complete Guide

+## ✅ **QUICK STATUS CHECK**

+**Your project is FULLY FUNCTIONAL right now!**

+- ✅ DigiLocker verification logic implemented
+- ✅ Running in **Simulation Mode** (no API keys needed)
+- ✅ All biometric verification working
+- ✅ Face recognition operational
+- ✅ Document hashing functional
+- ✅ Ready for demonstration and testing

+**Do you need real DigiLocker API?**

+- ❌ NO - For college project, demonstration, testing
+- ❌ NO - For development and learning
+- ✅ YES - Only for actual production deployment with real users

+---

 ## 📋 Overview

 **DigiLocker** is a Government of India initiative for digital document storage and verification.
 This integration verifies Aadhaar documents directly from DigiLocker before proceeding with biometric verification.